CASTEP background theory

 Name Description Reference

-PBEsol A version of the PBE functional that improves equilibrium properties of densely packed solids and their surfaces Perdew et al.
+PBEsol A version of the PBE functional that improves the equilibrium properties of densely packed solids and their surfaces.
+Perdew et al.

 The PBE functional has been designed to give essentially the same results as the PW91 functional but it is more robust in systems with rapidly varying electron density.
-The RPBE functional has been designed specifically to improve the DFT description of the adsorption energies of molecules on metallic surfaces (for a detailed comparison of these three functionals when applied to surface science problems see Marlo and Milman, 2000).
-One of the latest developments, PBEsol functional, is explicitly designed to improve the first-principles gradient expansion for exchange over a wide range of density gradients, and hence to improve the description of equilibrium properties of densely packed solids and their surfaces.
+The RPBE functional was designed specifically to improve the DFT description of the adsorption energies of molecules on metallic surfaces.
+For a detailed comparison of these three functionals when applied to surface science problems, see Marlo and Milman, 2000.
+One of the latest developments, PBEsol functional, is explicitly designed to improve the first-principles gradient expansion for exchange over a wide range of density gradients.
+This therefore improves the description of equilibrium properties of densely packed solids and their surfaces.

-All gradient-corrected functionals in CASTEP are implemented according to the method described by White and Bird (1994).
+Implementation of all gradient-corrected functionals in CASTEP follow the method described by White and Bird (1994).
 The application of gradient-corrected exchange-correlation functionals in total-energy calculations using a plane-wave basis set is less straightforward than in localized basis set approaches (used in other programs such as DMol3).
-The usual form of the exchange-correlation potential includes gradients whose calculation requires the use of a high-quality representation of the density which is computationally expensive in both memory and time.
-These problems are overcome by defining an exchange-correlation potential for the discrete set of grid points consistent with the discretized form of the exchange-correlation energy that is used in plane-wave total-energy calculations.
+The usual form of the exchange-correlation potential includes gradients whose calculation requires the use of a high-quality representation of the density.
+This is computationally expensive in both memory and time.
+These problems are overcome by defining an exchange-correlation potential for the discrete set of grid points consistent with the discretized form of the exchange-correlation energy used in the plane-wave total-energy calculations.
 This potential is calculated exactly on the minimum fast Fourier transform grid and gives improved convergence and stability as well as computational efficiency.

 Meta-GGA functional